AwalaApp/specs/rs000-core.md

 - A **(service) message** is serialized in the format determined by the service and does not have to be encrypted or signed.
 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
 - A **parcel** encapsulates exactly one service message, which is encrypted with the target endpoint's certificate and signed with the origin endpoint's key.
-- A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _relayer_ as a broker.
-When a gateway receives cargo from a relayer, it decrypts the cargo and delivers the encapsulated parcels to their corresponding target endpoints.
+- A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _courier_ as a broker.
+When a gateway receives cargo from a courier, it decrypts the cargo and delivers the encapsulated parcels to their corresponding target endpoints.
   - A **user gateway** is a specific type of gateway that runs on a end-user device and serves the endpoints on that device.
   - A **relaying gateway** is a specific type of gateway that allows the endpoints behind its user gateways to reach another network (typically the Internet).
 - A **cargo** encapsulates one or more parcels, and it is encrypted with the target gateway's certificate and signed with the origin gateway's key.
 - The **relay layer** represents the underlying network that transports the cargo between gateways.
 It could be the Internet, a sneakernet or a [scatternet](https://en.wikipedia.org/wiki/Scatternet), for example.
-- A **relayer** is the individual or organization that operates the relay layer.
+- A **courier** is the individual or organization that operates the relay layer.
 For example, in a sneakernet, it is the individual or group that transports the cargo between user gateways and a relaying gateway.

 For example, if Twitter supported Relaynet, Twitter would be the _service_, the Twitter mobile apps would be _applications_ and the Twitter API would be another _application_.
 The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the _endpoint_ in the Twitter API could be a new API endpoint (e.g., `https://api.twitter.com/relaynet`).